ttweekopi-hub/student-score-prediction-aiap/API_Testing_Analysis.md

 | **Linear Regression (LR)** | 62.94 | The mathematical "average" expectation for these inputs. |

 🔍 ***Test Findings: Model Consensus***<br>
-In the baseline test, all three models produced results within a narrow 2.65-point range, this spread falls within the model's MAE of 5.83.
+In the baseline test, all three models produced results within a narrow 2.65-point range — well within the model's MAE of 5.83.
 This high level of consensus confirms that the dataset has a strong signal.
 The slight lead of the Random Forest suggests it is capturing non-linear "bonuses" for students who have both high attendance and tuition.

 ## 2. Stress Test: Attendance Sensitivity
 **Description:** Extreme scenario where attendance is dropped from 95% → 10% to test model logic.